oslokommune/okctl-upgrade/gists/bump-eks-to-1-20/README.md

 # Update tools

-* Download latest verison of okctl.
-Run `okctl venv` to log in to the cluster.
-This should also download latest version of tools.

-or

 * Download the latest version of [eksctl](https://github.com/weaveworks/eksctl/releases).
-(This guide is tested with 0.98.0)
+(This guide is tested with 0.98.0).
+(Important: You need to run okctl upgrade before running this, as this breaks the 0.0.95 Loki upgrade)
 * Download kubectl CLI version 1.20

 # Prepare applications